 - Teachers will engage students throughout the entire class through various activities, asking questions of each student and through the use of props, songs, appropriate background, and materials

 - Maintaining order in the class: If a child is continually interrupting the class the teacher can mute the microphone, turn off the webcam, and even dismiss the child from the class.
 If the behavior continues as a pattern in multiple classes even after parents have been addressed, the child will be dismissed from the program and there will not be a refund for tuition payments.

 - Teachers review the prior lesson and introduce the new lesson.

 - Teachers allow students to practice speaking and asking questions as well as participate in a game.

 - Teachers and students practice the unit Bible verse.

 - Teachers pray and encourage students to serve and love others.

 The Kids on Mission virtual class program launched in June of 2020.
-Since that time, we have continually strived to make improvements to this program in order to provide a quality experience for our students and their families.
-Please do not hesitate to contact our director, Mrs. Valerie Ceron, with any questions, suggestions, concerns or comments you may have concerning Kids on Mission.
+Since that time, we have strived to make improvements to this program in order to provide a quality experience for our students and their families.
+Please do not hesitate to contact our director, Pam Davis, with any questions, suggestions, concerns or comments you may have concerning Kids on Mission.
 She can be reached at email@example.com.
-Additionally, if you are interested in volunteering virtually with Kids on Mission, please let Valerie know.

 We hope that your child enjoys the virtual classes and activities that we have worked hard to prepare.
 We are grateful to you for your participation in this program, and we look forward to serving you.